Health & Wellness

 How Much Water Should You Actually Be Tracking Each Day?

 The National Academies of Sciences, Engineering, and Medicine recommends 3.7 liters (125 oz) of total daily water for men and 2.7 liters (91 oz) for women, from all food and beverage sources combined.
-These are baseline targets — your personal goal may be higher.
+These are baseline targets; your personal goal may be higher depending on circumstances.

 Factors that increase daily requirements include high-intensity exercise, hot climates, pregnancy, breastfeeding, and certain medical conditions.
-Water tracking apps that pull activity data from Garmin, Apple Watch, or Whoop can automatically scale your target on hard training days — a feature that manual logging simply cannot replicate.
+Water tracking apps that pull activity data from Garmin, Apple Watch, or Whoop can automatically scale your target on hard training days.
+Manual logging simply cannot replicate that kind of real-time adjustment.

 Key Takeaway: The National Academies recommend 3.7 liters daily for men and 2.7 liters for women, but active individuals and those in hot climates need more.
 NIH research confirms that visual streak-based tracking meaningfully improves long-term hydration habit formation.